Table of Contents

 Depending on where you're treated, some NHS physiotherapists and private physiotherapy clinics also offer alternative treatments like acupuncture and hydrotherapy.

-10 Advantages of private physiotherapy
+10 advantages of private physiotherapy

 If you're considering paying for private physiotherapy, you might wonder what the differences are between private and NHS physiotherapy treatment and whether private physiotherapy offers any advantages over NHS care.
 Both NHS and private physiotherapy offer high-quality treatment with trained experts.